 Under Article III, section 1 of the Constitution, Article III judges “hold their offices during good behavior,” which in practice means that many such judges have long careers on the bench.
 The average age of serving Article III judges has generally risen over the course of American history.
 This trend appears to reflect both the age at which judges were appointed and broader external changes such as increasing life expectancy.
 The chart below illustrates the average age of sitting Article III judges over time.

 Even in the nation’s early history, federal judges frequently served on the bench for several decades.
 The following chart tracks the longevity of judges’ terms on the bench, beginning at their commission date (or appointment date in the case of judges who received a recess appointment and were not subsequently confirmed by the Senate).
-You can search for an individual judge or filter by nominating president or court type using the the menu to the right of the chart.
-The use of nominating presidents is for ease of visual and historical reference only and should not be taken as an indication of the influence of any president over the judiciary.
+You can search for an individual judge or filter by appointing president or court type using the the menu to the right of the chart.
+The use of appointing presidents is for ease of visual and historical reference only and should not be taken as an indication of the influence of any president over the judiciary.
 Readers viewing a large number of judges or seeking detailed information about an individual judge may find it helpful to expand the chart to a full-screen view.

 The “good behavior” standard has meant that the overwhelming majority of Article III judges have ended their service either through voluntary retirement, resignation or death.
-Indeed, only eight of these judges have been impeached by the House of Representatives and convicted by the Senate (for further information, see Impeachments of Federal Judges).
+Only eight of these judges have been impeached by the House of Representatives and convicted by the Senate (for further information, see Impeachments of Federal Judges).

 Over time, fewer Article III judges have resigned their posts and more have retired or died in office.
 Several intangible factors, such as the growing prestige of federal judicial positions, could explain this phenomenon.
 It is also important to note, however, that Congress only created the option for federal judges to retire with salary in 1869.
 The chart below shows the ways Article III judges have left the judiciary over time.
 The unusually high number of resignations in 1861 was due to several judges leaving their positions at the outbreak of the U.S. Civil War to join the Confederate cause.
 The unusually high number of terminations through court abolition in 1802 was due to the repeal of the Judiciary Act of 1801.

 Since 1919, Congress has authorized “any judge other than a justice of the Supreme Court” to retire “from regular active service” after the attainment of certain age and service requirements.
-This option, widely known as “senior status,” enables judges to continue hearing cases with a reduced workload in lieu of retiring entirely.
+This option, widely known as “senior status,” enables judges to continue hearing cases with a reduced workload instead of retiring entirely.
 Congress extended a similar option to Supreme Court justices in 1937, although justices following this path are generally referred to as “retired,” rather than “senior,” justices and do not continue to decide cases at the Supreme Court level.